IBM/conditional-parallel-coordinates/README.md

 Further note that CPC currently has **2** pending patents, which means you cannot simply implement the protected principle(s) of CPC yourself and use it in your projects without obtaining a license from IBM Research.

+### Acknowledgements
+* The *conditional* character of this visualization has been pointed out by Hendrik Strobelt, otherwise this would have been called Hierarchical or Nested Parallel Coordinates.
+* Deadline of the VIS 2019 submission was also the wedding date of Loraine Franke-Weidele.
+I am thankful for her allowing me to polish the revision, and still saying yes to me a few hours later on the same day.

 ## Publications
 - Weidele, Daniel Karl I. "Conditional Parallel Coordinates."
 2019 IEEE Visualization Conference (VIS).
 IEEE, 2019.
 - Weidele, Daniel Karl I., et al. "AutoAIViz: Opening the Blackbox of Automated Artificial Intelligence with Conditional Parallel Coordinates."
 2020 ACM Intelligent User Interfaces (IUI).
 ACM, 2020.